-Marie Curie provides a domiciliary support service across Wales with its main base in Penarth.
-This inspection was carried out for the Hywel Dda footprint.
-There is a manager in place who is registered with Social Care Wales, the workforce regulator, in accordance with legal requirement.
+Marie Curie provides a domiciliary support service across Wales, with its base in Penarth.
+This inspection was carried out regarding the Betsi Cadwaladr footprint.
+There is manager in place who is registered with Social Care Wales, the workforce regulator, in accordance with legal requirement.
 Rachel Jones is the responsible individual (RI) for the service.

 People receive excellent care and support from a friendly staff team.
 The service is passionate about providing timely support to people who use the service.
-The type of palliative support includes planned services, delivery of a dementia service, fast track continuing healthcare (CHC), respite care, and providing care at very short notice in a crisis.
+This includes planned services, fast track continuing healthcare (CHC), respite care and planned care at very short notice in a crisis.
 Health representatives are responsible for assessing the needs of individuals, planning of care and assessing risk.
-Marie Curie staff provide high-quality person-centred care and support within this framework and is commissioned by six Health Boards in Wales.
+This is commissioned by six Health Boards in Wales.
+Marie Curie staff provide care and support within this framework.

 Care staff and the management team are equipped with excellent levels of training, development opportunities and support.
 Management are visible and engaged in the day-to-day running of the service.
-Robust systems are in place to ensure high quality care and support are provided in accordance with people's wishes and preferences.
-Feedback from families, representatives' relatives and care staff about the effectiveness of the service describe it as "Fantastic, there are no words to say how grateful I am".
+Systems are in place to ensure high quality care and support are provided in accordance with people's wishes and preferences.
+Feedback about the effectiveness of the service describe it as "Brilliant" and "invaluable".